nalsadi/nalsadi.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Infintiy ~ The Quest to Think the Unthinkable - Brian Clegg"
 collection: Essays
-type: "Undergraduate course"
+type: "Non-Fiction Book"
-permalink: /essays/2014-spring-teaching-1
+permalink: /essays/2019-Infinity-Brian-Clegg
-venue: "University 1, Department"
-date: 2014-01-01
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.